mate-academy/node_chat/readme.md

 - Implement an ability to create rooms (create / rename / join / delete)
 - New user should see all prev messages in the room

 In order to run the server locally, you need to go to the server cd server folder in the terminal and type npx nodemon src/index.js.
 Also, to run the client locally, go to cd client and npm start.
+Or just npm start to start both directories.